oracle-livelabs/spatial-graph/adb-graph/graph-vectors/query-graph/query-graph-v2.md

 ## Task 1:  Sentiment Analysis

+Early on a Monday morning, our manager messages us.
+There is an urgent problem she needs our help with.
+She tells us that she noticed some negative customer sentiments that popped up on her dashboard.
+She asks us to look into them and see what might be going on.

-In this workshop, we will query our graph to learn more about our data to discover what products have the highest number of customer support tickets, what components make up those products and who supplies those components.
-We will start by connecting to Oracle Cloud Infrastructure AI Language sentiment analysis tool and analyzing our tickets to determine the emotional tone or attitude of our tickets, classifying them as positive, negative, or neutral.
+In the next few paragraphs, we will first run sentiment analysis and add the results as a column to the ticket table.
+We'll use sentiment analysis to determine the emotional tone or attitude of our tickets, classifying them as positive, negative, or neutral.

+Once we determine the comments with a negative sentiment, we will identify the product they are associated with.
+From that product we will a trace the path through the components that make up the product, and then to the supplier who supplies them, using graph queries.

 >**Note:** Click the **Run Paragraph** button to run the query.
 ![The environment is loading because it's not ready ](images/run-paragraph-v1.png " ")